ziirish/burp-ui/docs/buiagent.rst

 - *version*: What version of `Burp`_ this `bui-agent`_ instance manages. (see `Burp-UI versions <advanced_usage.html#versions>`__ for more details)
 - *password*: The shared secret between the `Burp-UI`_ server and `bui-agent`_.
+- *init_wait*: The time to wait for the backend to be alive (this is useful in case you start every services at the same time).

 As with `Burp-UI`_, you need a specific ``[Burp]`` section.
 Please refer to the `Burp-UI versions <advanced_usage.html#options>`__